OniDaito/pxljs/README.markdown

 * [Introduction](https://github.com/OniDaito/pxljs/blob/master/pxljs/docs/index.markdown)

-## Things still to do
+## Things still to do...

 * SIMD Extensions in the math library
 * BSP / Quad Tree structures for gaming
-* Add lighting to the shader library functions
+* Physically Based Rendering (PBR)
-* Remove _DIM tests for compatibility with Canon.js
+* Optimisations for more speed
+* Better Debug settings
+* WebGL2 support in the build
-* ....loads more!
-Please check the github page for issues.
+* and more!
+Please submit issues here on the github page

-## Credits
+## Thanks to...

 * Katie Eagleton.
 * Seb Falk.
-* Raymond Hill for the Voroni implementation.
+* Raymond Hill.
-* @schteppe of Canon.js fame.
-* NASA for the Earth Images